fleet-sdk/docs/docs/guide/getting-started.md

 ## Step.
 2: Import modules

-Next you need to import necessary components for your use case.
+Next, you need to import the necessary components for your use case.

 ```ts
 import { TransactionBuilder, OutputBuilder } from "@fleet-sdk/core";